What You Need to Know About Canadian EV Fleet Incentives: While They Last

-The EV fleet incentive landscape in Canada shifted significantly in 2025 and 2026, with several major programs pausing or reaching their scheduled end dates.
-This guide covers the current status of every key program so fleet operators can plan their transition accurately.
+The EV fleet incentive landscape in Canada shifted significantly in 2025 and 2026.
+Several major programs have paused or ended, and a new federal light-duty program launched in February.
+This guide reflects the current status of every key program as of May 2026.

 Fleet manager reviewing Canadian EV incentive map on tablet at commercial electric vehicle depot

-Canadian fleet operators considering the switch to electric vehicles have historically had access to some of North America's most comprehensive commercial EV fleet incentive programs.
-The landscape has changed significantly in 2025 and 2026, with several major programs pausing or reaching their scheduled end dates.
-This guide reflects the current status of each program as of April 2026.
+Canadian fleet operators have historically had access to some of North America's most comprehensive commercial EV incentive programs.
+The landscape shifted significantly in 2025 and 2026, with several major programs pausing or ending and a new federal light-duty program launching in February.
+This guide reflects the current status of each program as of May 2026.

 Important: Fleet managers should verify the current status of every program directly with the relevant government agency before making procurement decisions.
-Available funding changes rapidly, and what was active last month may not be active today.
+Available funding changes rapidly.

 Federal Programs

 Canadian organizations can claim an enhanced first-year capital cost allowance on eligible zero emission vehicles.
-Businesses should confirm current eligibility limits and deduction caps with their accountant, as these may have been updated.
+This deduction can be combined with federal incentives like EVAP.
+Confirm current eligibility limits and deduction caps with your accountant.

 Provincial Programs